-The Jordan Valley: A Critical Component of Defensible Borders together averages about 40 miles from the Mediterranean to the Jordan River.
-The Jordan Rift Valley itself is only 6 to 9 miles wide.
+Since 1967, the Jordan Valley has been the most critical component in Israeli thinking about defensible borders, largely because of its unique topographical features.
+The entire width of Israel and the West Bank together averages about forty miles from the Mediterranean to the Jordan River.
+The Jordan Valley itself is only six to nine miles wide.
 The Jordan River is roughly 1,300 feet below sea level, but it is adjacent to the extremely steep eastern slopes of the West Bank mountain ridge, which at its highest point reaches 3,318 feet above sea level.
 Along its peaks Israel has placed early-warning stations facing east.
-Thus the entire Jordan Rift Valley constitutes a natural physical barrier against attack that averages between 3,000 to 4,600 feet.3 It is also an arid zone with relatively little Palestinian population.
+Thus the entire Jordan Valley constitutes a natural physical barrier against attack that averages between 3,000 and 4,600 feet.3 It is also an arid zone with relatively little Palestinian population.
 Finally, there are only five east-west passes through which an attacking army can move, each of which can be defended with relative ease, even by Israel's small standing army.
-For this reason, the Jordan Valley has been viewed as the front line for Israel's defense in an extremely uncertain Middle East.
+Hence, the Jordan Valley has been viewed as the front line for Israel's defense in an extremely uncertain Middle East.